oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files-free/podman-sharded-database-free-with-user-defined-sharding.md

 Before using this page to create a sample Oracle Globally Distributed Database, please complete the prerequisite steps mentioned in [Oracle Globally Distributed Database Containers using Oracle Database FREE Images on Podman](./README.md#prerequisites)

-Refer to the page [Oracle Database Free](https://www.oracle.com/database/free/get-started/) for the details of the Oracle Database FREE Images for RDBMS and GSM.
+Refer to the page [Oracle Database Free](https://www.oracle.com/database/free/) for the details of the Oracle Database FREE.

+**IMPORTANT:**
+You can directly download the Oracle Single Instance Database Image with Oracle Globally Distributed Database Feature and the Global Service Manager image (GSM image) of Oracle 23ai FREE version from `container-registry.oracle.com` using the link `container-registry.oracle.com/database/free:latest` and `container-registry.oracle.com/database/gsm:latest` respectively.

 Before creating the GSM container, you need to build the catalog and shard containers.
 Execute the following steps to create containers for the deployment: